Welcome to Professionals Australia LGEA

 The Local Government Engineers Association (LGEA) is a registered industrial organisation representing Professional engineers, engineering staff and related technical professionals working in local government in NSW.

 LGEA is also a division of Professionals Australia which is a nationally registered industrial organisation of more than 25,000 professionals working in a range of industries throughout Australia.
 Since 1919 we have been committed to being there when our members need us, whether it’s for an employment issue or for more general career support and advice.

-Nominations will shortly be called for the biennial election of the LGEA Committee of Management for the 2018 – 2020 term of office.
-The election ...
+NOMINATIONS CLOSED.
+Nominations will shortly be called for the biennial election of the LGEA Committee of Management for the 2018 – 2020 term of ...